What are trade receivables?

 A company’s receivables may include both trade and non-trade receivables, with the latter including receivables which do not arise as a result of business sales, such as tax refunds or insurance payouts.
-Non-trade receivables are also typically recorded on the balance sheet as current assets.
+Non-trade receivables are also typically recorded on the balance sheet and other financial statements as current assets.

 Trade receivables example